- The island of Kizhi

 Day 1 UK to St Petersburg

-Fly to St Petersburg and transfer to a locally rated 4-star hotel in the city for a two-night stay with breakfasts included and dinner on your first night.
+Fly to St Petersburg and transfer to the centrally-located Hotel Indigo St Petersburg (4Q) for a two-night stay with breakfasts included and dinner on your first night.
+D

 Day 2 St Petersburg

 Enjoy a day at leisure in this stately city.

 Check out after breakfast and after some more time at leisure, transfer to the port where you will embark your ship, the 4-anchor MS Mstislav Rostropovich, named after one of the great cellists of the 20th century.